polywrap/documentation-staging/2022-Q2-restructure/drafts/01-integrating-wrappers/01-setup-client.md

 ### Default Configuration

 The current default `ClientConfig` for the JavaScript implementation of the PolywrapClient can be viewed on [Github](https://github.com/polywrap/monorepo/blob/prealpha/packages/js/client/src/default-client-config.ts).
+When a user provides a `ClientConfig` to the Client, the default configuration is still applied but is modified by the user's configuration.

 ## Sanitization